jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 For decades, our way of life has been trying to evolve to the Internet Age.
 But, the established powers of the Industrial Age have been holding us back.
 Our society's ability to deal with life's inevitable pitfalls will only get worse until we completely change our politics.

-Thus, this current state of affairs over the coronavirus gives the middle class a unique opportunity to learn a big lesson.

 Harry Potter bought his own wands for the same reason Luke Skywalker constructed his own lightsabres.
-Every hero must control the levers of power.
-With this immortal lesson in mind, the middle-class must make our own tools.
+Every hero must control the levers of power to triumph.

-It's the only way we'll live safer, more predictable, happy lives again.
+Only when the middle-class follows their example, and constructs its own Internet Age apps and electronics, will we live safer, more predictable, and happy lives again.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/VerifiableSmartAsiantrumpetfish' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/verifiablesmartasiantrumpetfish">via Gfycat</a></p>